katherinemillar02/microbial-impacts-on-dietary-choice-in-drosophila-melanogaster/README.md

-# The Effects of the Social Environment and Microbe Deposition on Dietary Choice in *Drosophila melanogaster*
+# Effects of microbe deposition, pheromone deposition, and the social environment on dietary choice in mated female *Drosophila melanogaster*.

 A GitHub Repository for my Masters of Science by Research project at the University of East Anglia.